xerolinux/kde-rice/README.md

-# xerolinux-rice
+# XeroLinux Default Config

-Default XeroLinux Rice
+This is the repo for XeroLinux's default config/rice.